globocom/megadraft/docs/plugins.md

 ### blockComponent

-When defined, blockComponent will be rendered everytime Megadraft encounters an atomic block with type 'type'.
+When defined, blockComponent will be rendered everytime Megadraft encounters an atomic block with the same `type` of the plugin.

-In the example below, we render an img tag with the src from the above example:
+In the example below, we render an `img` tag with the `src` from the above
+example:

 ```js
 import React, {Component} from "react";